 Pro Tip: Ideally, you would like to have a partner that has had some experience implementing NetSuite within your specific industry.

 Company Size: It’s best to go with a smaller company to manage your NetSuite implementation.
 This is not a project where you want to be waiting on hold for customer service or to feel like a number.
-Make sure you get a partner that can give you direct emails and names of dedicated team members that you can reach all hours of the work-day.
+Make sure you get a partner that can give you direct emails and names of dedicated team members that you can reach at all hours of the work-day.

 Ready to Take the Plunge?